BEQUESTS

 - Receive an immediate charitable income tax deduction for the charitable remainder portion of your gift to The Mansfield Mountaineer Foundation, Inc.

-To leave your retirement assets to The Mansfield Mountaineer Foundation, Inc., you will need to complete a beneficiary designation form provided by your retirement plan custodian.
-If you designate The Mansfield Mountaineer Foundation, Inc. as beneficiary, we will benefit from the full value of your gift because your retirement assets will not be taxed at your death.
+To leave your retirement assets to The Mansfield University Mountaineer Foundation, Inc., you will need to complete a beneficiary designation form provided by your retirement plan custodian.
+If you designate The Mansfield University Mountaineer Foundation, Inc. as beneficiary, we will benefit from the full value of your gift because your retirement assets will not be taxed at your death.
 Your estate will benefit from an estate tax charitable deduction for the gift.

 If you are looking for a way to pass on some of your assets to your family while reducing or eliminating gift or estate taxes, a charitable lead trust is an excellent option.